JasperHof/JasperHof.github.io/pages/index.md

 ./ldak6.linux --kvik-step3 kvik --bfile data --genefile genefile --max-threads 4
 ```

-The main output files of LDAK-KVIK are `kvik.step2.assoc` and `kvik.step3.remls.all`, which contain the results from single-SNP and gene-based association analysis, respectively.
+The main output files are:
+ -  `kvik.step2.assoc` (results from single-SNP association analysis)
+ -  `kvik.step3.remls.all` (results from gene-based association analysis)

 ## Installation

-LDAK-KVIK can be run on both [Linux and Mac](/docs/downloads).
-It is also possible to install the Linux-version of LDAK via [conda](http://anaconda.org/genomedk/ldak5) using the command lines:
+LDAK-KVIK is compatible with both [Linux and Mac](/docs/downloads).
+It is also possible to install the Linux-version of LDAK via [conda](http://anaconda.org/genomedk/ldak5) using the following command:
 ```
 conda install genomedk::ldak5
 ```

 ## Contact

-If you have any questions about LDAK-KVIK or the LDAK software, please contact [Doug Speed](mailto:doug@qgg.au.dk).
+For any questions about LDAK-KVIK or the LDAK software, please contact [Doug Speed](mailto:doug@qgg.au.dk).